cosmos/cosmos-sdk/docs/architecture/adr-018-dynamic-capability-store.md

 `keeper.Initialise(ctx sdk.Context)` (actually generates capabilities)

 - Capability transfer?
 Either have a temporary identifier (never stored) or add `keeper.TransferCapability` (but then you need the other module name) or have `keeper.ClaimCapability` for unique use.

+### Memory store

+- A new store type, `StoreTypeMemory`, will be added to the `store` package.
+- A new store key type, `MemoryStoreKey`, will be added to the `store` package.
+- The memory store will work just like the current transient store, except that it will not create a new `dbadapter.Store` when `Commit()` is called, but instead retain the current one
+  (so that state will persist across blocks).
+- Initially the memory store will only be used by the `sdk.CapabilityKeeper`, but it could be used by other modules in the future.

 ## Status